PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/home-computer/amstrad-cpc.md

 Commando (Europe).dsk
 ```

-With this file, RetroBat will inform the emulator to run the "Commando (Europe).dsk" file and to write the command line `RUN"COMMANDO.BIN`
+With this file, ProjectArcade will inform the emulator to run the "Commando (Europe).dsk" file and to write the command line `RUN"COMMANDO.BIN`

-Once the .m3u is created, you can run it from within RetroBat with the Cap32 core.
+Once the .m3u is created, you can run it from within ProjectArcade with the Cap32 core.